Mixed Plastic Waste Project

-The overall objective of the project is to contribute to the prevention and the clean-up of the plastics pollution in the Atlantic Ocean, by removing floating marine litter in São Miguel island, raising awareness of stakeholders, both policy makers and the public at large, by collecting information that documents the impact of marine debris, building the capacity of the project partners and supporting the mobilisation of resources for a larger follow-up project that could cover the whole Azores area.
+The overall objective of the project is to contribute to the prevention and the clean-up of plastics pollution in the Atlantic Ocean, by removing floating marine litter in São Miguel island, raising awareness among stakeholders, both policymakers and the public at large, by collecting information that documents the impact of marine debris, building the capacity of the project partners and supporting the mobilization of resources for a larger follow-up project that could cover the whole Azores area.

 Educating the next generation on good marine habits

 Introducing "Plastian the Little Fish" - a children's book highlighting the impacts of marine waste on our oceans.

 We aim to translate this book into every major language and introduce Plastian in schools, homes, and libraries across Europe and beyond.

 The Ocean Plastic Book is made environmentally friendly from recycled ocean plastic.
 Every book helps to clean the ocean.
 It tells the story of little Pippa.
 She gets to live her dream and meets all the ocean animals.
 Only to find out that they cannot swim.
 Will she be able to free them from plastics – and finally swim with them?

 WFO THE AMERICAS

 In partnership with the Association « Moi Jeu Tri » and « Africa Global Recycling » in Togo and in Ivory Coast, we are supporting the establishment of a "Moi Jeu Tri" programme in one Togolese school.
 We are also creating two educational videos around the protection of the lagoon and the ocean.

 WFO Africa and E2F foundation are jointly organizing a clean-up event in Cameroon with strong participation of local communities and E2F team members and volunteers.